 Author Archive: EUCAR

-Brussels, 24 June 2019 – The European Council for Automotive R&D (EUCAR), representing the major European automobile manufacturers in their common research activities, welcomes the progress made towards an agreement on the next EU framework programme for research called Horizon Europe.
-To address the key challenges of Connected and Automated Mobility (CAM) and self-driving vehicles, EUCAR calls for a co-programming partnership across industry sectors and value chains.
+Brussels, 14 February 2020 – The European Council for Automotive R&D (EUCAR), representing the major European automobile manufacturers in their common research activities, welcomes the progress made towards an agreement on the next EU framework programme for research called Horizon Europe.
+To address the key challenges of Connected Cooperative and Automated Mobility (CCAM) and self-driving vehicles, EUCAR calls for a co-programmed partnership across industry sectors and value chains.